Chronic Disease Prevention and Management

 Nutrition

-Participants learn how to read the nutrition label, the importance of controlling sodium and fat intake, and would be able to explain what a balanced meal is.
+Participants learn how to read the nutrition label, the importance of controlling sodium and fat intake, and are able to explain what a balanced meal is.

 Module 8